dleonard0/red-json/README.md

 ﻿
 # Red JSON

-A just-in-time, helpful JSON parser for C.
+A just-in-time JSON parser for C.

-* No pre-parse.
-You keep the JSON text in memory until you need the values.
+* No pre-parse; no intermediate types.
-* Seek or iterate a `char *` pointer over nested JSON objects and arrays without converting.
+* Iterate a `char *` pointer over JSON objects and arrays.
-* Converter functions turn a JSON value into a safe or "best-effort" C value.
+* Seek into structures using "selector" patterns, e.g. `foo[1].bar`.
-  If you ignore errors, the returned value is probably sensible.
+* Input safety: `NULL` treated the same as empty/malformed JSON.
-* Functions are`NULL`-tolerant.
+* Converter functions turn JSON values into C.
-  NULL is treated the same as malformed or empty JSON input.
+  On mismatch/error they set `errno` but still return a best-effort or "sensible" value.

 ## Examples